Infertility: Females

 For a woman to conceive, certain things have to happen: vaginal intercourse must take place around the time when an egg is released from her ovary; the system that produces eggs has to be working at optimum levels; and her hormones must be balanced.

-For women, problems with fertilization arise mainly from either structural problems in the fallopian tube or uterus or problems releasing eggs.
+For women, problems with fertilization arise mainly from either structural problems in the fallopian tube or uterus, or problems releasing eggs.
 Infertility may be caused by blockage of the fallopian tube due to malformations, infections such as chlamydia, or scar tissue.
 For example, endometriosis can cause infertility with the growth of endometrial tissue in the fallopian tubes or around the ovaries.
-Endometriosis is usually more common in women in their mid-twenties and older, especially when postponed childbirth has taken place.
+Endometriosis is usually more common in women in their mid-twenties and older, especially when childbirth has been postponed.

 Another major cause of infertility in women may be the inability to ovulate.
 This is usually related to low levels of the sex hormone estrogen, as well as imbalanced GnRH secretion.
 Ovulatory disorders make up 25% of the known causes of female infertility.

 Oligo-ovulation or anovulation results in infertility because no oocyte will be released monthly.
 In the absence of an oocyte, there is no opportunity for fertilization and pregnancy.
 The World Health Organization subdivided ovulatory disorders into four classes: